Popcorn Maritime Ceanothus

 A very dense, low growing groundcover with dark green glossy foliage; a heavy late winter bloomer producing volumes of white flower clusters that add contrast; perfect for border edges and rock gardens

 Popcorn Maritime Ceanothus is bathed in stunning cymes of white star-shaped flowers with chartreuse eyes along the branches from late winter to early spring.
-It has attractive dark green foliage.
+It has attractive dark green evergreen foliage.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Popcorn Maritime Ceanothus is a dense multi-stemmed evergreen shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.